On this page:

 How do I submit an application?

-You may use the list of questions in the 2018 CORE Application Brochure to prepare your application offline.
-However, you must submit your application using the online application portal (the link for which is provided in the registration confirmation email that will be sent to you after registration/payment).
+You may use the list of questions in the 2019 CORE Application Brochure to prepare your application offline.
+However, you must submit your application using the online application portal.
 Applications that are mailed or e-mailed will not be accepted.
-Refer to the 2018 CORE Application Brochure for a complete list of steps for how to apply.
+Refer to the 2019 CORE Application Brochure for a complete list of steps for how to apply.

 Can I log back in and revise my online application before the deadline?

 Yes, you may log back in to the online application portal at any time prior to the deadline to view, resume, edit, or withdraw* any application(s) you have begun.

 When is the application deadline?

 The online application portal closes at 11:59 PM CST on December 10, 2018.

 Your application fee covers the costs of EDRA Headquarters to manage all applications and coordinate the double-blind review process of each application.
 Should your study receive CORE certification, the application fee also covers your Standard Recognition Package.